Frequently Asked Questions

 How can I avoid the crowds and still hike the entire Trail?

 Hike southbound, or “flip-flop.”
-Increasingly, hikers are choosing to start somewhere in the middle of the Trail; they hike to Katahdin, then return to their starting point and hike south to finish their hike at Springer.
-On flip-flops such as that you'll find some fellow hikers (without the crowds), better terrain to begin with, and better weather.
+Increasingly, hikers are choosing to start in Harpers Ferry, West Virginia, or somewhere else in the middle of the Trail; they hike to Katahdin, then return to their starting point and hike south to finish their hike at Springer.
+On flip-flops such as those you'll find some fellow hikers (without the crowds), better terrain to begin with, and better weather--but with some drawbacks.
+More information about traditional and alternative itineraries can be found

 Do I have to register?